US Tour

-The US Summer Tour was the debut promotional tour of American singer Whitney Houston, designed to promote her debut album Whitney Houston, released on February 14, 1985.
-The tour took place in multiple theaters, festivals, and clubs around the United States throughout the summer and fall between June 3 and December 1, 1985.
+The US Tour was the debut promotional tour of American singer Whitney Houston, designed to promote her debut album Whitney Houston, released on February 14, 1985.
+The tour took place in multiple theaters, festivals, and clubs around the United States throughout the summer and fall between June 27 and December 1, 1985.
+Initially, the opening act for established singer Jeffrey Osborne and following selected spots on Luther Vandross' tour that year, Houston eventually headlined her own shows, including two landmark performances at Carnegie Hall in New York.